Amblyomma americanum: Development

+The full life cycle can be completed in less than a year if hosts and environmental conditions are favorable, but development in the field usually takes up to two years, as a good deal of time is spent off-host while molting, questing, overwintering, or being delayed by diapause.
+In one laboratory study, larvae fed for 4–9 days, nymphs for 3–8 days, and fertilized adult females completed engorgement in about 10–15 days.
+After dropping from the host, engorged larvae molted into nymphs after 3–4 weeks, and engorged nymphs molted into adults after about 5–6 weeks.

+Across much of its range south of New York, adults seek hosts from mid-March through late June, nymphs from mid-May through late July, and larvae from July through September.
+Fed larvae and nymphs commonly overwinter and molt the following spring.

 Hosts

 The lone star tick is an aggressive, generalist feeder; it actively pursues blood meals and is not specific about the species of host upon which it feeds.
-As already mentioned, A. americanum requires a separate animal or human host to complete each stage of its life cycle.
-The lifecycle begins when the blood-engorged adult female tick drops from her host, depositing around 5,000 eggs a few days later, once she has reached a safe and suitable location, such as in mulch or leaf litter.
-After an incubation period, larvae hatch from their eggs and undergo a quiescent (resting) period; this is followed by the pursuit of a host via questing.
-After feeding for one to three days, the blood-engorged larva dislodges from its host to digest its blood meal and molt into a nymph.
-The nymph follows this same pattern, attaching to a new host via questing and dropping from the host after its blood meal to molt into an adult tick.
-The female adult tick dies shortly after depositing her eggs.
+As mentioned prior, A. americanum requires a separate animal or human host to complete each stage of its life cycle.

 Larval lone star ticks have been found attached to birds and small mammals, and nymphal ticks have been found on these two groups, as well as on small rodents.
 Adult lone star ticks usually feed on medium and large mammals, and are very frequently found on white-tailed deer.
-Lone star ticks also feed on humans at any stage of development.
+Because adults commonly feed on white-tailed deer, deer abundance and movement can help maintain and disperse lone star tick populations.
+Lone star ticks are known to feed on humans at any stage of development, with nymphs and adult females most frequently reported.

 Vector

-Like all ticks, it can be a vector of diseases including human monocytotropic ehrlichiosis (Ehrlichia chaffeensis), canine and human granulocytic ehrlichiosis (Ehrlichia ewingii), tularemia (Francisella tularensis), and southern tick-associated rash illness (STARI, possibly caused by the spirochete Borrelia lonestari).
-STARI exhibits a rash similar to that caused by Lyme disease, but is generally considered to be less severe.
+Amblyomma americanum is a known vector of several pathogens affecting humans and other animals, including Ehrlichia chaffeensis and Ehrlichia ewingii, which cause forms of ehrlichiosis, and Francisella tularensis, the agent of tularemia.
+Bites from the species are also associated with southern tick-associated rash illness (STARI), a Lyme-like rash illness of unknown cause.
+STARI can produce an expanding rash similar to the erythema migrans rash of Lyme disease, but studies show that it is not caused by Borrelia burgdorferi, the bacterium responsible for Lyme disease.

 Though the primary bacterium responsible for Lyme disease, Borrelia burgdorferi, has occasionally been isolated from lone star ticks, numerous vector competency tests have demonstrated that this tick is extremely unlikely to be capable of transmitting Lyme disease.
 Some evidence indicates A. americanum saliva inactivates B. burgdorferi more quickly than the saliva of Ixodes scapularis.
 Recently the bacteria Borrelia andersonii and Borrelia americana have been linked to A. americanum.

 In 2013, in response to two cases of severe febrile illness occurring in two farmers in northwestern Missouri, researchers determined the lone star tick can transmit the heartland virus.
 Six more cases were identified in 2012–2013 in Missouri and Tennessee.